 In the above picture, you can see the new hospital being built on the left of the old one.

 I had to visit the nurse in the hospital on my visit because I travelled with an inside fracture in my shoulder.
-She gave me useful tips to heal well, and avoid complications during my journey through this remote region in Queensland.
+She gave me useful tips to heal well, and how to avoid complications during my journey through the remote regions in Queensland.

 The town is famous for the annual Birdsville races.
 The race week is held